xUkroPx/beagle-one/README.txt

-Readme for "Search fauntains" subproj of "Beagle".
+Readme for "Search fauntains" subproj of "Beagle"